 - Despite strong viewing figures in the UK, the TV Movie struggled in the US as it went up opposite Roseanne and Fox ultimately did not option a series.
 McGann would return to the role for Big Finish in 2001, and would later get the chance to film a regeneration scene in 2013 as part of the build-up to The Day of the Doctor.

 - Jon Pertwee died a few days after the US broadcast of the TV Movie.
+The UK broadcast version carried a dedication to the actor who played the Third Doctor.

 - Both Christopher Eccleston and Peter Capaldi were invited to audition for the part of the Doctor, however, both declined the opportunity.
 Both actors would play incarnations of the Doctor in the revived series.

 - Due to Fox owning the rights to the original characters (most notably Grace and Chang Lee), these characters have not been able to be used by Big Finish.
-Both Daphne Holloway and Yee Jee Tso have played alternate roles for audio plays.
+Both Daphne Ashbrook and Yee Jee Tso have played alternate roles for audio plays.

 Either the shoes scene, or the regeneration sequence.